hwayne/learntla-v2/docs/index.rst

 - *Examples:* Applications of TLA+ to specs, showing both how to write and undersstand specs.

-The guide is still under development, check {{what's new}} to see most recent updates and the {{roadmap}} to see what I'm currently working on.
+The guide is still under development, check :doc:`whatsnew` to see most recent updates and the {{roadmap}} to see what I'm currently working on.

 About me